john-itcsolutions/cheirrs/README.md

 )

-`sudo npm install -g --unsafe-perm node-red`

-`node-red`

-     and go to the ip address of the worker-0 vm with port `1880`, in your host browser.

-You also will need to mimic an "edge" client or source for iot messages and signals, on your host.
-So:

-`exit`

-(To install nodejs and npm:

-`curl -sL https://deb.nodesource.com/setup_12.x | sudo -E bash -`

-`sudo apt -y install nodejs`

-)
+To get Node-Red-Industrial:

+`sudo snap install node-red-industrial` on the Host (acting as an Edge server)

+Also, in worker-2 (`juju ssh <machine-number-worker-2>`,

-`sudo npm install -g --unsafe-perm node-red`
+`sudo snap install node-red-industrial`

-`node-red`
+     Node-Red-Industrial is packaged as a Flask (Python) application.
+On Host, we need to set 2 environment variables with:

+`export FLASK_APP=node-red-industrial`

+`export FLASK_ENV=development`

+     Also it is a good idea to add the binary code location for the snap app to your PATH.
+     For now;

+`cd /snap/node-red-industrial/30/bin`

+`flask run`

-     and go to your own host's LAN address, on a new tab in the browser, with port `1880`
+     and go to your own host's LAN address, on a new tab in the browser, with port `1881`,
+     then, in worker-2, `node-red`, and go to your worker-2's address with port 1881 in a browser tab on your Host.

-    These 4 pages can interact, and generate and forward messages, events and commands.
+    These 2 pages can interact, and generate and forward messages, events and commands.

      Eventually the idea is to be able to "log" and respond (in appropriate timeframes corresponding to the message origin and content) to events considered as "exceptional" in some way.
-The events and messages (originating on iot devices connected to "edge" raspberry-pi units or similar, in the field) will be logged on blockchains and database, via javascript functions in node-red on worker-0, -1 and -2, to the onboard python-grpc client, thence to the "smart-web" server.
+The events and messages (originating on iot devices connected to "edge" raspberry-pi (or Industrial Pi) units or similar, in the field) will be logged on blockchains and database, via javascript functions in node-red wrapped in Carrier and using the gRPC protocols on worker-2, to the "smart-web" server.
+Before logging or any IoT Admin response occurs, worker-2 verifies the IoT action via the IOTA client (connected to the 'Tangle'), originally reported by Node-Red-Industrial on the Edge server.

      As noted elsewhere, the required response times of some machinery and systems means sub-millisecond cycles, which cannot be achieved without dedicated Edge-client/server support geographically close to sites, when actuation is involved.
 Otherwise, notification functions can be handled directly to the Cloud.

-     In order for the node-red server on the workers to talk to the "smart-web" servers (on same workers) we need to clone the smartweb client from elastos in worker-0 (and -1 and -2):
+     In order for the node-red server on the workers to talk to the "smart-web" servers we need to clone the smartweb client from elastos in worker-2:

 `git clone https://github.com/cyber-republic/python-grpc-adenine.git`